Last Updated on November 19, 2022 by maximosecrets

 Whenever you create a new ticket or work order including tasks it is copied to the WORKVIEW table.
 Whenever you update those records or change status the WORKVIEW record is updated.
 Maximo keeps the data synchronised, including for deleted records.

-The WORKVIEW object has a limited set of fields the Reported By and Affected By Person and Names, the Owner, Owner Group and the Assigned Owner Group, the Record Class, Key field, and Description, Reported Date and Target Start Date, Status, Priority, PM Group, Org and Site Identifiers.
+The WORKVIEW object has a limited set of fields the Reported By and Affected By Person and Names, the Owner, Owner Group and the Assigned Owner Group, the Record Class, Key field, and Description, Reported Date and Target Start Date, Status, Priority, PM Group, Org and A structural element of a Maximo database that is used for data separation.
+More Identifiers.

-You might have noticed that there is no location or asset fields, but it is possible to add them through configuration.
+You might have noticed that there is no A physical place where assets exist and where work can be performed. or asset fields, but it is possible to add them through configuration.
 There are two non-persistent fields TICKETID and WONUM on which you would need to add a Crossover Domain to copy from the originating record into the WORKVIEW object.
 The unusual feature is that these two fields are updated by Maximo in a way that causes the Crossover Domain to fire again.
 Normally Crossover Domains work on insert, and not on update, and on persistent fields and not non-persistent fields.
 In the Links section at the bottom of the transcript page there is an article where I show you how this can be achieved.

 The number of records in the WORKVIEW table should be the sum of the number of records in the TICKET and WORKORDER tables.
 You may think that this would perform poorly in comparison to queries on one or the other tables, not so.
 In tests I performed over a two-month period on a system with more than 20 million records, queries on the WORKVIEW table performed on average greater than 400% faster.
 Some result set portlets which took 2 minutes to open, were now opening in 20 seconds with the same results.